Orgy (band): Return with new lineup (2012–present)

 On February 3, 2012, it was announced that Orgy would embark on a five-week run titled the Bad Blood Tour.
 Gordon was the only original member of Orgy appearing on this tour.

 On August 4, 2012, Orgy linked to a 30-second demo of a new song, "Grime of the Century", via their Twitter and Facebook page.
 The song "Grime of the Century" was later made available on iTunes and the new Orgy website.

 In 2013, Orgy embarked on the Wide Awake and Dead Tour with Vampires Everywhere! and Davey Suicide.

 Orgy launched a crowdfunding campaign in August 2013 via Indiegogo.com with a $100,000 goal.
 Two months later, at the conclusion of the campaign, the band had only raised $8,739, falling 92% short of their goal.

 On February 23, 2014, the band announced through their official website that the new single "Wide Awake and Dead" will be available through iTunes and Amazon on March 18, 2014.
 The "Wide Awake and Dead" video was filmed on April 22.

 In 2015, they released their first collection of new music in 11 years, an EP titled Talk Sick.
-Originally, it was to be followed with another EP titled Entropy, but Gordon later told Westward Magazine the band would instead release it as a full-length album, that has yet to materialize.
+Originally, it was to be followed with another EP titled Entropy, but Gordon later told Westword Magazine the band would instead release it as a full-length album, that has yet to materialize.

+The band performed at the 2023 edition of the Sick New World festival; their appearance drew criticism as the band appeared to heavily use playback instead of a live performance.

 Musical style

-The band's sound has been described as alternative metal, nu metal, industrial rock, industrial metal, electronic rock, gothic rock, hard rock, and glam metal.
+The band's sound has been described as industrial rock, alternative metal, nu metal, industrial metal, electronic rock, gothic rock, and hard rock.
+According to New Noise Magazine, Orgy is not an industrial or nu metal band, but rather part of a short lived movement in rock music which the magazine called "Undercore", a synthesis of glam, goth and synth-rock with science fiction.
+They have described their music as "death pop".